 equipment with and without software.

 The document that sets the standard, and specifies your computer regulatory requirements in a manner that ensures when a system or piece of equipment is selected, it will deliver the functions you want, it will have maintenance standards, it will have calibration records, it will have all the documents and records to enable successful validation to be completed.
-This document was designed to be used as a live document up until the DQ and is compliant with cGMP and GAMP 5.
+This document was designed to be used as a live document up until the DQ and is designed to be compliant with Getting the best out of GAMP 5.